art-institute-of-chicago/artic.edu/readMe_IDP_server.md

 #### Usage.

+The package used for integrating the SAML authentication is https://github.com/aacotroneo/laravel-saml2

 On the Login form
 ```filename: resources/views/vendor/laravel-cms-toolkit/auth/login.blade.php```
 There is a button that triggers the login through the IDP server.